david-frazee/LinkedTemplates/AzureFirewall/ReadMe.md

 ## Building the environment to test traffic through the Azure Firewall in Forced Tunnelling Mode

-Environment Details:
+**Environment Details:**

 For this environment, we'll need to make 2 separate Resource Groups with the following Virtual Network configurations within.

-1. Resource Group 1 called rg-fw-azure which will contain all the resources representing an Azure environment.
+1. Resource Group 1 called rg-fw-azure, which will contain all the resources representing the Azure environment.
    - A Hub Virtual Network called vnet-hub-secured with the following configuration:
      - IPv4 Address space of 192.168.0.0/23
      - The following subnets will be created: